JUkhan/reactive-zaitun/README.md

 The counter component is defined by the following properties
 - Model : initial state coming from init function {count:0}
 - View : provides the user with 2 buttons in order to increment/decrement a counter , and a text that shows the current count.
-- Update : sensible to 2 actions : INC and DEC that increments or decrements the counter value
+- Update : sensible to 2 actions : INCREMENT and DECREMENT that increments or decrements the counter value

 ## Run the Counter component -  'main.ts'
 ```javascript